ejh243/BrainFANS/sequencing/ATACSeq/README.md

 # ATAC-seq analysis pipeline

+The Assay for Transposase-Accessible Chromatin followed by sequencing (ATAC-seq) experiment provides genome-wide profiles of chromatin accessibility.
+This pipeline has been developed to provide end-to-end quality control, processing and analysis of paired-end ATAC-seq datasets.
+This pipeline has been developed so that can be run end-to-end, starting from raw FASTQ files all the way to peak calling and perform differential accessibility analysis.

+## Pipeline's structure

-This readme explains the content of the scripts for running the ATAC analysis pipeline
+This scripts necessary for running this pipeline should be found in 3 different subfolders:

-REQUISITES:
+- jobSubmission: includes main scripts of pipeline, one for each step.
+These are the scripts meant to be directly run by the user.
+- subscripts/preprocessing: includes subscripts used from the main scripts of the pipeline.
+These performs some of the substeps that can be specified from the main scripts.
+- Rscripts: includes the R and Rmarkdown scripts used from the main scripts of the pipeline.

+## Configuration files

+In order to use the ATAC-seq pipeline, two main configuration files need to be set up.
+For examples of these config files, go to ATACSeq/config
+- config.txt: This is the main configuration file that will source the pipeline.
+  - This file should be found in the main directory of the project/dataset to be analysed.
+  - The main variables to be changed in this configuration file are:
+    - `PROJECT`: name of the project's folder.
-- Scripts submitted from the scripts/sequencing folder.
+    - `MAIN_DIR`: full path to the project's folder.
+    - `REFERENCES_DIR`: full path to directory with all references used throughout the pipeline.
+    - Specify the modules versions to be loaded and the full paths to the softwares used in the pipeline (e.g. picard).
+- config.r: This is the configuration file for running R scripts.
+  - The `dir` variable should be changed to be the full path to the project's directory.
+This should match `MAIN_DIR` variable in the config.txt file.
+  - Other parameters or threshold should be changed as required.

+## Requisites:

-- The name of the project folder must be specified as the first argument on the command line.
+- The full path to the project folder must be specified as the first argument on the command line for all scripts.
-- Requires config files (file paths should be specified in the first file config.txt):
+- Requires config files (file paths should be specified in config.txt):
-  - config.txt with variables for bash scripts
+  - config.txt: with variables for bash scripts.
   - config.r with parameters for R scripts
   - packagesPip.txt : list of packages and their version to be installed in the created pip virtual environment.
   - environment.yml : file with packages and their version to be installed by conda.
-- Requires a samples.txt file in the METADATA folder with the names of the samples that will be used to run the pipeline
+- Requires a samples.txt file in the META_DATA (0_metadata) folder with the names of the samples that will be used to run the pipeline.
-- Samples need to be in the RAW folder in the project folder (1_raw)
+- Samples need to be in the RAWDATADIR folder in the project folder (1_raw)

-- Project directory needs to be specified in the command line (project directory)
+## STEPS

 Parameters in [] are optional.
+If no step is specified, all steps in the script will be run.

 ### 0. Set-up

- `sbatch --array=<number of batch jobs> ATACSeq/jobSubmission/0_setUp.sh (project directory)`
+`sbatch --array=0 ./jobSubmission/0_setUp.sh (project directory) `

 This script checks for required files, packages or libraries that are needed later in the pipeline.

 ##### -scripts executed-
-- ATACSeq/preprocessing/intallLibraries.sh : checks for already installed R libraries and install if not found.
+- ./Rscripts/installLibraries.r : checks for already installed R libraries and install if not found.

 ##### -parameters-
 - `--array`: should be 0 for this script as general analysis is run rather than individual samples.
 - `(project-name)` project's directory.

 ##### -requires-
+- packagesPip.txt: list of packages to be installed in pip environment.
-- packagesPip.txt, environment.yml and config.r file paths to be specified in the config.txt file.
+- environment.yml: list of conda packages to be installed in conda.
+- config.r: R config file with data paths and thresholds used in analysis.

+#### -outputs-
+- creates data folder if not found: 2_trimmed, 3_aligned, 4_calledPeaks
+- installs R libraries.
+-

 ### 1. Pre-analysis (QC and alignment)

- `sbatch --array=<number of batch jobs> ATACSeq/jobSubmission/1_batchRunPreAnalysis.sh (project directory) [STEPS]`
+ `sbatch --array=<number of batch jobs> ./jobSubmission/1_batchRunPreAnalysis.sh (project directory) [STEPS]`

 Performs pre-analysis of ATAC-seq data, including pre-alignment quality control, alignment and post-alignment quality control of samples.

 ##### -scripts executed-
-- preScripts/fastqc.sh : FastQC for pre-alignment quality control.
+- ./subScripts/fastqc.sh : FastQC for pre-alignment quality control.
-- preScripts/fastp.sh : FastP for trimming samples.
+- ./subScripts/fastp.sh : FastP for trimming samples.
-- ATACSeq/preprocessing/alignment.sh : Alingment of samples to reference genome using Bowtie2.
+- ./subScripts/alignment.sh : Alingment of samples to reference genome using Bowtie2.
-- ATACSeq/preprocessing/calcENCODEQCMetrics.sh : ENCODE QC metrics are calculated on aligned samples.
+- ./subScripts/calcENCODEQCMetrics.sh : ENCODE QC metrics are calculated on aligned samples.

 ##### -parameters-
 - `--array`: number of batch jobs, each number matches a sample.